 Lifestyle contributors to fatigue include diet, too little or too much activity, sleep problems, and medications.
 Foods high in sugar and carbohydrates burn off quickly, leaving the body drained.
 A diet high in protein, fruits, vegetables, and whole grains supplies the fuel the body needs to stay alert.
 Alcohol use can also affect energy level, in part by preventing you from getting a good night?s sleep.
 Overdoing it at an intense job or hardcore workout can drain you of energy, but staying sedentary also contributes to fatigue.
 Certain medications, including antihistamines, antidepressants, and sedatives, can cause fatigue as a side effect.

 Mental health problems don?t cause fatigue, but feeling drained can be a symptom of an emotional issue.
 Psychological fatigue causes include depression, anxiety, and stress.
 Grief from losing a loved one or going through a traumatic life event can also contribute to the feeling of weariness.

-It’s not surprising that nutrient deficiencies are fatigue causes, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
-What is surprising is that few doctors recognize the fact that fatigue is often an early symptom of multiple … Read More
+It’s not surprising that nutrient deficiencies are causes for low energy and fatigue, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
+What is surprising is that few doctors recognize the fact that fatigue and lacking energy is often an early symptom of multiple … Read More